chrisgurney/obsidian-note-toolbar/README.md

 The Note Toolbar plugin for [Obsidian](https://obsidian.md) lets you create context-aware toolbars for your notes, which can include commands, links to vault files and folders, websites/URIs, and menus.

-With this plugin, you also get [Note Toolbar Callouts](https://github.com/chrisgurney/obsidian-note-toolbar/wiki/Note-Toolbar-Callouts) which you can add anywhere within your notes.

 **Jump to:**

 - [Installation](#installation)